greenboxal/doggohub/doc/workflow/gitlab_flow.md

 The biggest problem they run into is that many long running branches that each contain part of the changes are around.
 People have a hard time figuring out which branch they should develop on or deploy to production.
 Frequently the reaction to this problem is to adopt a standardized pattern such as [git flow](http://nvie.com/posts/a-successful-git-branching-model/) and [GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html).
-We think there is still room for improvement and will detail a set of practices we call GitLab flow.
+We think there is still room for improvement and will detail a set of practices we call DoggoHub flow.

 ## Git flow and its problems